About

 So I ALWAYS warm them in the microwave for about 5-10 seconds first.
 This makes the cookies a little softer, with lots of melted chocolate chunks inside.
 That’s my type of chocolate chip cookie.

-A single chocolate chip cookie on a white table top in the foreground, with more chocolate chip cookies in separate stacks in the background and extra chocolate chunks and chips on the table top.
+A chocolate chip cookie on a white surface, with more chocolate chip cookies and chocolate chunks in the background.

-So let’s recap – how to make the BEST chocolate chip cookies
+Quick recap on how to make the best chocolate chip cookies

 Choose your butter